andyrosa/Sinclaude/README.md

 ## Usage

-1. Open `simulator.html` directly in a web browser, or open `index.html` and click the simulator button.
+1. Open `simulator.html` directly in a web browser, or open `index.html` and click the simulator button
 2. The **Default** performance test program loads automatically.
 To use something else:
    - Click **Clear** to write your own Z80 assembly code, or
    - Click **Basics** (register operations demo, starts halted) or **Space Invader** (playable micro-game)
 3. Click "Assemble and Run" to compile and execute the code
 4. Use "Break" to pause and switch to single-step mode
 5. Use "Run" to resume continuous execution
-6. Use "Fast" to disable screen updates for slighly better performance
+6. Use "Fast" to disable screen updates for slightly better performance

 ### Making a beep sound